beelsebob/Cocoa-GL-Tutorial-3/README.md

          0
      };

 This buffer holds the depth of the currently drawn fragment for each pixel.
-We then use OpenGL's depth function to only render new fragments who's depth vale is less than the existing one:
+We then use OpenGL's depth function to only render new fragments who's depth value is less than the existing one:

      glEnable(GL_DEPTH_TEST);
      glDepthFunc(GL_LESS);